ansh-mangla/DNA-Sequence-Alignment/README.md

    Identity (%):       75
 ```

-### for larger sequences you might expact an output
+### For larger sequences you might expact an output

 (Here sequence is not shown since it will hinder the visuals)